-Laminate removal is simple.
-It may not require a professional.
-If you want to hire an installer to remove your existing laminate or vinyl floors, It won’t cost more than $1.00
+Laminate removal is simple and may not require a professional.
+If you want to hire an installer to remove your existing laminate or vinyl floors, It won’t cost more than $1.00.

-Porcelain tiles won’t dent.
-Laminate and Vinyl do.
+Porcelain tiles won’t dent but Laminate and Vinyl do.

 It’s tough to scratch the porcelain.
-On the other hand, you have to be very careful when removing furniture over Laminate or Vinyl floors, even for cleaning purposes.
-They scratch easily.
+On the other hand, you have to be very careful when removing furniture over Laminate or Vinyl floors, even for cleaning purposes as they can scratch easily.

-Porcelain tile comes with very low water absorption levels.
-Almost nothing sticks to it.
-It almost never stains.
-Dirt can be easily removed from porcelain tiles even with only water.
+Porcelain tile comes with very low water absorption levels and almost nothing sticks to it.
+Additionally, it almost never stains and any dirt can be easily removed from porcelain tiles even with only water.

 You have to be careful when cleaning the Laminate or Vinyl.
 You should use special cleaning products.
 If you spilled something that stuck to your floors, you have to be very careful scrubbing it.
 You may scratch your floors.
 Besides, textured laminate is tough to clean.

 Nowadays, most laminate and vinyl manufacturers claim their products are waterproof.
-Yes, they are when you spill water on them.
-There are not waterproof enough to use on shower walls or even bathroom floors.
+Yes, they are when you spill water on them however, they are not waterproof enough to use on shower walls or even bathroom floors.
 If there is a flood, you may find your floors floating.
-Besides, humidity can ruin them.
+Humidity is also a factor that can ruin them.

 Laminate and Vinyl are slippery.

-Porcelain tiles are famous for their durability.
-They last a long time.
-Laminate and vinyl won’t last as long.
-They won’t last at all under heavy foot traffic.
-We can’t use them in commercial surfaces.
+Porcelain tiles are famous for their durability since they last a long time.
+Laminate and vinyl, on the other hand, won’t last as long.
+They won’t last at all under heavy foot traffic therefore, we can’t use them in commercial surfaces.

-Wood Look Porcelain Tiles are available with an immense option of color, shade, and design.
+Wood Look Porcelain Tiles are available with a variety of options regarding its color, shade, and design.
 You can find them in every color and tone.

-Vinyl and Laminates planks are limited in color and shade compared to porcelain tiles.
+Vinyl and Laminate planks are limited in color and shade when compared to porcelain tiles.

-When Wood Look Porcelain Tiles compared to Vinyl and Laminate planks, the downside of the porcelain tile: is the installation that lasts longer, that’s dusty and cost more.
+When comparing Wood Look Porcelain Tiles to Vinyl and Laminate planks, there are numerous downsides of the porcelain tile: the installation that lasts longer, is dusty and costs more.

 However, when it comes to longevity, durability, maintenance, and health: wood look porcelain tiles are much better products.
-Besides with endless color and design options, they are more stylish.
+Not only do these products contain endless color and design options, but they are more stylish.

 Quality Tiles.
 Warehouse Direct Prices.
 Large Selection.

-All our wood tiles are porcelain products.
-For us, Inkjet print is not a feature, but it’s a standard.
+All of our wood tiles are porcelain products.
+For us, Inkjet print is not a feature, but a standard.